task123/AutoTTApp/README.md

   * They give information of then the buttons are pressed and released

 ## How to communicate with it
 The app communicates over a tcp connection with text commands.
 (In addition to and seperate from the video stream (or webpage) it can receive over http).
 The general structure of these messages/commands is as follows; they start with the type of message followed by "#$#", then the message (or data) before it finishes with "%^%".
-Example: "Gyro#$#0.001238;1.234522;-2.209182%^%"
+Example: "Gyro#$#0.001238;1.234522;-2.209182%^%" One does not have to implement all this commands, only handle that they are sendt.

 ### Commands sendt from the app
 * Gyro#$#"roll";"pitch";"yaw"%^%